dafny-lang/rfcs/0003-for-each.md

 These features are largely and obviously inspired by the existing features in Dafny for quantification of one or more variables.

 Sequence comprehensions bear a strong resemblance to list comprehensions in Python.

+* Standard library functionality in (for e.g.) Java and Rust

 JMatch! https://www.cs.cornell.edu/andru/papers/padl03.pdf